decentralized-identity/ion/readme.md

 ## Operations

-See the [operations](docs/operations.md) document on processes and activities performed to maintain ION.
+See the [operating model](docs/operating-model.md) document on processes and activities performed to maintain ION.

 ## How does ION work?